RobertGogol/BLTouch-Ender3-firmware-for-DUMMMIES/README.md

 1.Do MOVE Z-AXIS something about 15cm (150mm) above the bed

-2.Select AUTO HOME - after reseting X and Y Axes, and traveling carriage above the middle of heated bed:
+2.Select AUTO HOME - after reseting X and Y axis, and traveling carriage above the middle of heated bed:
 - Ender will start lower Z-Axis (hot end will stard move down)
 - BLTouch will turn on small blue led instead of red glow, and deploy sensing probe down